ian-hickey/YACRB/README.md

 Replace the placeholders with the appropriate values.

 Note: You can generate this config.json using the included config.sh script.

-To run it, type the following and follow the prompts:
-`./config.sh`
+Make sure the script is executable:

+`chmod +x config.sh`

+Then you can run the script with `./config.sh` to generate the config.json file.

 ### 🌍 Option 2: Using Environment Variables